socketstream/socketstream/README.md

 * Easily share code between the client and server.
 Ideal for business logic and model validation (see Questions below)
 * **NEW** Request Middleware - enabling session access, authentication, logging, distributed requests and more
 * Effortless, scalable, pub/sub baked right in - including Private Channels
-* **NEW** Easy authentication - use a backend databases or authenticate against Facebook Connect, Twitter, etc using [Everyauth](https://github.com/bnoguchi/everyauth)
+* **NEW** Easy authentication - use a backend database or authenticate against Facebook Connect, Twitter, etc using [Everyauth](https://github.com/bnoguchi/everyauth)
 * **NEW** Share sessions between HTTP and Websocket Requests using Connect Session Stores
 * Optionally use [Redis](http://www.redis.io) for fast session retrieval, pub/sub, list of users online, and any other data your app needs instantly
 * **NEW** Modular transport design allow alternative websocket or back-end event transports to be used